Shunichiro Okano

 Shunichiro Okano (岡野 俊一郎, Okano Shunichiro) was a Japanese football player and manager.
-He played for Japan national team.
+He played for Japan national team as a forward.
 He also managed Japan's national team.

 Biography

 Okano coached the Japan national team from 1961 to 1971, becoming the manager for the 1970-1971 season.
 From 1998 to 2002 he served as the president of the Japan Football Association.
 Okano was a member of the International Olympic Committee (IOC) from 1990 to 2012, becoming an honorary member in 2012.

 Playing career

 Okano was born in Taito, Tokyo on August 28, 1931.
 His parents ran a well-established confectionery shop in Tokyo’s Ueno district.
 During the war his family escaped from the American air raids to Gunma Prefecture, but Okano stayed to attend a high school.
 In April 1949 he enrolled to the University of Tokyo and joined a football club there.
 In 1953 his team won the first national university championships.
 In 1955, he was selected Japan national team.
 He played 2 games for Japan in 1955.